Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - TCP/IP Connectivity

+- Component Versioning: This feature sends information about itself to the connected component.

 - RMTES Decoder: EMA provides a built in RMTES decoder.
 If desired, application may cache RmtesBuffer objects and apply all the received changes to them.

 - Data::toString(): All OMM containers, primitives and messages may simply be printed out to screen in a standardized output format.